QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/multitasking/index.md

 <div class="row row-cols-md-2"><div>

-A [process](/operating-systems/linux/architecture/index.md#processes-and-scheduling) is both a program, and it's environment.
+A [process](/operating-systems/linux/architecture/index.md#processes-and-scheduling) is both a program and its environment.

 * file descriptors <small>(file opened, position of the cursor...)</small>
 * variables and environment variables